Switzerland–United Kingdom Free Trade Agreement

-The Switzerland–United Kingdom free trade agreement (SUKFTA) is a proposed free trade agreement which began negotiations on 15 May 2023.
-The trade agreement would be the third FTA to cover Switzerland–UK trade, superseding the Switzerland–Liechtenstein–UK Trade Agreement, updating the deal to cover services and digital trade.
+The Switzerland–United Kingdom free trade agreement (SUKFTA) is a drafted free trade agreement which concluded negotiations on 16 July 2026.
+The trade agreement will be the third FTA to cover Switzerland–UK trade, superseding the Switzerland–Liechtenstein–UK Trade Agreement, updating the deal to cover services and digital trade.
+The deal was the sixth free trade agreement that the United Kingdom concluded since withdrawal of the United Kingdom from the European Union.
 Trade value between Switzerland and the United Kingdom was worth £53,551 million in 2022.

 History

 From 1 January 1973 until 30 December 2020, trade between Switzerland and the UK was governed by the Switzerland–European Union trade agreements, while the United Kingdom was a member of the European Union.
 Following the withdrawal of the United Kingdom from the European Union, the UK and Switzerland signed a continuity trade agreement on 11 February 2019, based on the EU trade agreements; the agreement entered into force on 3 May 2021.

 Negotiations

 Trade negotiations formally opened on 15 May 2023.